Trades hall

 A trades hall is a building where trade unions meet together, or work from cooperatively, as a local representative organisation, known as a labour council or trades hall council.
+Trades halls are traditionally used by workers and their representatives as a base to campaign for better working conditions and rights, and may also serve as the site of the union's hiring hall.
+Trades halls have also served as community centers.
 The term is commonly used in England, New Zealand, Scotland and Australia.
-They are sometimes called a union hall, or labour temple in North America (see, for instance, Finnish Labour Temple, Labor Temple Building, Union Hall (Danforth, Maine), etc.)
+They are sometimes called a union hall, or labour temple in North America (see, for instance, Finnish Labour Temple, Labor Temple Building, Union Hall (Danforth, Maine), etc.).

 They are sometimes colloquially called "the worker's parliament".